About Pat Dunning

 Chair of the Humanities Department and Professor of Art at Southeastern University in Washington, DC where I lectured on the masterpieces on site at various DC art museums.

-Director and Jurer of the East Liberty Arts Festival; Director of The Artists Gallery, Taught public and private art classes and guest lecturer in art, all in Pittsburgh, PA.
+Director and Juror of the East Liberty Arts Festival; Founder and Director of The Artists Gallery; Taught public and private art classes; and a guest lecturer in art – all in Pittsburgh, PA

 Professional Organizations/Memberships